cloudbank/issue105/README.md

 # Deployment to Tomcat

-- In `seccommons` folder, run the following command
+- In `faya-commons` folder, run the following command
    ```
    mvn clean install
    ```